philgoucou/MacroRF-1/docs/source/usage.rst

    print(y)

-   489.9376
+   489.8096

-And there we have it, our final forecasted value is 489.9376.
+And there we have it, our final forecasted value is 489.8096.
 If we want, we can also access the pre-ensembled forecasts:

 .. code-block:: python

    d = [149629 * np.exp(float(value)) - 149629 for value in MRF_output['pred_ensemble']]

+   print(stats.median(d))

+   510.3907

 Let’s visualise the range of our pre-ensembled forecasts by plotting the distribution: